altanborali16/SWE574-Group2/reports/m1_group2.md

 1. **Group Member Name: Altan**
 * **Responsibilities:** Frontend development, code revision, project communicator, project manager.
 * **Main contributions:** The overall description of your contributions to the project for Customer Milestone 1.
-*

 * **Code-related significant issues:** The issues that you have personally resolved or reviewed that contribute to the code base demonstrated during the demo.
 You must provide the relevant PRs and commits.

-* **Non-code-related significant issues:** The issues that you have personally resolved or reviewed.
-With brief explanations.
+* **Non-code-related significant issues:** The issues that you have personally resolved or reviewed, with brief explanations.

 * **Pull requests that you have created, merged, and reviewed.** If you experienced any conflicts regarding the pull requests you have engaged in, briefly summarize the conflicts along with how they were resolved.

-* **Additional information:**
-* Mention any additional task you have performed that is not listed above.
+* **Additional information:** Mention any additional task you have performed that is not listed above.

 2. **Group Member Name: Aliser**
 * **Responsibilities:** Frontend development, code revision
 * **Main contributions:** The overall description of your contributions to the project for Customer Milestone 1.
-*

 * **Code-related significant issues:** The issues that you have personally resolved or reviewed that contribute to the code base demonstrated during the demo.
 You must provide the relevant PRs and commits.

 * **Non-code-related significant issues:** The issues that you have personally resolved or reviewed.
 With brief explanations.

 * **Pull requests that you have created, merged, and reviewed.** If you experienced any conflicts regarding the pull requests you have engaged in, briefly summarize the conflicts along with how they were resolved.

-* **Additional information:**
-* Mention any additional task you have performed that is not listed above.
+* **Additional information:** Mention any additional task you have performed that is not listed above.

 3. **Group Member Name: Efe**